glguy/th-abstraction/README.md

 This package provides a consistent interface to a subset of Template Haskell.

-Currently the package provides a consistent view of the reified declaration information about datatypes, newtypes, data families, and newtype families.
+Currently the package provides a consistent view of the reified declaration information about datatypes, newtypes, and data family instances.
 These interfaces abstract away the differences in the normal and GADT syntax used to define these types.

 Contact Information
 -------------------